Author Archives: Irene Branche

 15th Annual Humor for HOPE

 Join us on February 10, 2026 for a night of comedy and celebration at the 15th Annual Humor for HOPE!
 This event features nationally-recognized comedians and supports HOPE’s life-changing job training programs, making a difference at the intersection of economic, racial and environmental justice.
-Past comedians have included: Roy Wood Jr. (The Daily Show), Jim […]
+Past years have sold out quickly, so get your tickets today!
+Past […]

 Save the Dates: 15th Annual Humor for HOPE & HOPE 2026 Gala

-Please join us for HOPE’s 15th Annual Humor for HOPE and our 2026 Gala — two unforgettable evenings celebrating laughter, community, and opportunity!
+Please join us for HOPE’s 15th Annual Humor for HOPE and The HOPE Program Gala Empowering Prosperity — two unforgettable evenings celebrating laughter, community, and opportunity!
 These signature events bring together friends, supporters, and partners to raise vital funds for HOPE’s mission of empowering New Yorkers to build sustainable careers and brighter futures.
-Check back in the coming […]
+Check back […]

 Pathways to Impact: Julian Stillman